Colorful eyeshadow tutorials are great for getting out of your comfort zone. Every now and then, you need to mix up the usual routine.

 Take this tutorial from the amazing Lisa Eldridge, it’s one of those simple enough eyeshadow tutorials for beginners.

-7. Dramatic Bronze Eyeshadow Tutorial for Beginners
+7. Dramatic Bronze Eyeshadow Tutorial

 When you want to keep it on the neutral side but would like to add a bit of sparkle for a night out with friends go dramatic with your bronze eyeshadow and create a sultry and sexy look with what is readily available to you.
 The key is to layer the colors instead of dumping a thick wash of bronze shadow on your lids, I always tell everyone to blend it out first before you add more or else you’ll be blending forever.